Alex Neill, Fiction and the Emotions

 i.
 The belief that Harry Potter is courageous amounts to the belief that it is fictional that Potter is courageous (or “in the story, Potter is courageous”)

-c. *These are real beliefs (with fictional contents), not fictional beliefs
+c. *These are real beliefs (with fictional contents as objects), not fictional beliefs

 i.
 Real beliefs about the story

 14. Similarly, pity aimed at fictional characters involves real pity (not pretend pity)

 a.
 Shed real tears (not fake ones or ones similar to those caused by smoke) and get lump in our throats

 b.
 (Somewhat) similar bodily sensations and experiential features as pity aimed at real events/characters

 15. How it is possible to pity fictional characters given that no actual suffering is taking place?